thekeytechnology/tk-sso/README.md

 - **External Server Operations:** The plugin delegates login, registration, and logout processes to an external server Identity Provider: [https://identity.infectopharm.com/](https://identity.infectopharm.com/).

+## Version 90.3.1

+**Release Notes:**

+### Changes in this Version:

+- **Composer Integration:** Added a composer.json file to the plugin to facilitate integration with our new Composer-based workflow.
+This allows for easier management, version control, and deployment of the plugin within development environments.
+### Breaking Changes:

+- **No Breaking Changes:**

 ## Version 90.3.0

 **Release Notes:**